6th Dalai Lama: Life as a Dalai Lama

 As a Dalai Lama, Tsangyang had composed excellent works of songs and poems, but often went against the principles of the Gelug School of Tibetan Buddhism.
 For example, he decided to give getsul vows to Lobsang Yeshe, 5th Panchen Lama at eighteen instead of taking the full gelong vows normal for his age.

 The Panchen Lama, who was the abbot of Tashilhunpo Monastery, and Prince Lhazang, the younger brother of the Po Gyalpo Wangyal, persuaded him not to do so.

 Tsangyang Gyatso enjoyed a lifestyle that included drinking, the company of women, and writing love songs.
 He visited the 5th Panchen Lama in Shigatse and, requesting his forgiveness, renounced the vows of a novice monk.
 He ordered the building of the Tromzikhang palace in Barkhor, Lhasa.

 Tsangyang Gyatso had always rejected life as a monk, although this did not mean the abdication of his position as the Dalai Lama.
 Wearing the clothes of a normal layman and preferring to walk than to ride a horse or use the state palanquin, Tsangyang only kept the temporal prerogatives of the Dalai Lama.
 He also visited the parks and spent nights in the streets of Lhasa, drinking wine, singing songs and having amorous relations with girls.
 Tsangyang retreated to live in a tent in the park near the northern escarpment of Potala Palace.
 Tsangyang finally gave up his discourses in public parks and places in 1702, which he had been required to do as part of his training.

 Capture and disappearance

-Using the Dalai Lama's behaviour as an excuse and with the approval of his ally China's Kangxi Emperor, Lha-bzang Khan, khan of the Khoshut, killed the regent and kidnapped the Sixth Dalai Lama.
-On 28 June 1706, Lha-bzang Khan deposed Tsangyang; he later installed a 21-year-old lama, Ngawang Yeshey Gyatso, as the "true" 6th Dalai Lama in 1707, claiming that he, not Tsangyang, was the true rebirth of the 5th Dalai Lama.
-The Gelugpa dignitaries and the Tibetan people rejected Lha-bzang Khan's installation of Ngawang Yeshey Gyatso and continued to recognise Tsangyang's title.
+Using the Dalai Lama's behaviour as an excuse and with the approval of his ally China's Kangxi Emperor, Lhazang Khan, khan of the Khoshut, killed the regent and kidnapped the Sixth Dalai Lama.
+On 28 June 1706, Lhazang Khan deposed Tsangyang; he later installed a 21-year-old lama, Ngawang Yeshey Gyatso, as the "true" 6th Dalai Lama in 1707, claiming that he, not Tsangyang, was the true rebirth of the 5th Dalai Lama.
+The Gelugpa dignitaries and the Tibetan people rejected Lhazang Khan's installation of Ngawang Yeshey Gyatso and continued to recognise Tsangyang's title.
 However, Ngawang Yeshey Gyatso is considered by Tibetans to have been an incarnation of Avalokiteśvara.